maxwell-bland/deredaction/README.md

 Thankfully, I don't believe what remains is too easy to adapt, and unfortunately a lot of it is tied up in the methods by which we correctly identify excising redactions.

 Make sure you have java installed!
+From the root directory of this repo:

 ```
 pdfseparate inconspicuous_pdf.pdf inconspicuous_pdf.pdf-%d